coxmediagroup/Tic-Tac-Toe/README.rst

 * localdev install shotgun so you don't have to restart Sinatra at every code change:
 	$gem install shotgun
 	$shotgun -p 4567 app.rb
-* initial game will always let client move first.
+* initial game will always have client move first.
+As tic-tac-toe goes this gives the upper hand and this exercise does not allow turn switching.